Notice of Closure of Conejos County Courthouse

 By bringing the judicial process to you, the Courts in the Community program provides a unique learning opportunity for all involved.
 This is a chance for teachers and students to witness actual court cases and view the appellate process in progress.
 It is also a chance for students to meet and interact with the judges and justices.

-About a month before the day of arguments, teachers are provided with background information, lesson plans and teaching materials at a customized workshop, where judges, lawyers and court staff help you understand the cases to be argued.
+Prior to the visit, teachers are provided with lesson plans, background information and teaching materials.
+We also hold a teacher workshop where judges, staff attorneys and judicial staff help you understand the cases to be argued.
 Volunteer lawyers from your area may also schedule times to visit your classrooms and answer questions, facilitate discussions and lead activities with the students in order to help prepare them.

 How do the Courts decide where and when they are going?

 Both the Supreme Court and Court of Appeals try to visit one urban and one rural school each year.
 Our visits are usually in the fall and the spring.
 Arguments can be held on the school campus or, depending upon space, in a nearby college facility or convention center.
 We look for locations where there is interest from teachers, students and administrators.
 If there is room, the host schools are encouraged to invite other nearby schools to participate in the event.
 Our goal is to expose as many students and communities to our program as possible.
-We are not opposed to returning to schools we have already visited, especially if significant time has passed.
+While prioirty is given to schools we haven't visited, we do return to schools if significant time has passed.

-Interested in having the Colorado Supreme Court or Court of Appeals visit your school?
-Check with your principal and teachers (especially government, history, social studies and law) to make sure there is interest.
+If you are interested in having the Colorado Supreme Court or Court of Appeals visit your school, first check with your principal and teachers (especially government, history, social studies and law) to ensure there is interest.
+Then contact Susan Postema Scheeres, who oversees the program, for more information.

 What is required of schools?